 Download your free painting guide

-This guide is like a crash course in painting where you will discover how to judiciously choose and design the most stunning and impactful colour scheme to make your army a real eye-catcher both in the display case and on the gaming table.
+This guide about how to paint Warhammer is a crash course in painting where you will discover how to judiciously choose and design the most stunning and impactful colour scheme to make your army a real eye-catcher both in the display case and on the gaming table.

 Tools for painting Warhammer miniatures

 How to paint Warhammer miniatures can be a challenge for many, but with a little practice, following the steps I’m going to show you below and using the right tools, you will see how you will be able to achieve really impressive finishes yourself.

 The first thing we’re going to need are some tools.
 So here is a short list of the basic tools you need to get started: